IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Kona is the larger and pricier of Hyundai’s two entries in the subcompact crossover SUV segment (the other is the Hyundai Venue).
-Unlike most of its class rivals, the Kona offers a choice of two engines: SE, SEL, and SEL Plus models have a 147-horsepower 2.0-liter 4-cylinder, while the Limited and Ultimate models get a gutsy-for-the-class turbocharged 1.6-liter 4-cylinder that makes 175 hp.
+Unlike most of its class rivals, the Kona offers a choice of two engines: SE and SEL models have a 147-horsepower 2.0-liter 4-cylinder, while the sport-appearance N Line (a new trim level for 2022) and Limited models get a gutsy-for-the-class turbocharged 1.6-liter 4-cylinder that makes 195 hp—an increase of 30 hp over last year.
 All are available with front-wheel drive or all-wheel drive.
 Available safety features include forward collision warning with pedestrian detection and automatic emergency braking, driver attention warning, lane-keep assist, lane-departure warning, blind-spot monitor with rear cross-traffic alert, rear parking sensors, and automatic high-beam headlights.

 VALUE IN CLASS

 In addition to its spunky styling and likable driving demeanor, the Hyundai Kona has a lot going for it.
-Prices are highly competitive, the features-per-dollar ratio is excellent, the available equipment list is impressive, and the step-up turbo engine offers satisfying pep with little penalty to fuel-economy numbers.
+Prices are highly competitive, the features-per-dollar ratio is excellent, the available equipment list is impressive, and the step-up turbo engine offers zippy acceleration with little penalty to fuel-economy numbers.
+The numerous improvements for 2022 make the Kona an even more compelling choice.